Banking in Indonesia

 Once you understand the mysteries of Indonesia's money and banking system you will soon feel comfortable with the local currency.
 For most expatriates with foreign currency salaries to spend, Indonesia offers many great bargains!

 A word of caution ...
-Be extremely careful if the banknotes given are only the green ones (20K) or smaller.
+Be extremely careful if the banknotes given are only the green ones (20K).
 They have a folding trick which can rip you off for at least half of your money.
 This probably happens because of the unfamiliarity of the currency and you can be easily confused by the physical management of so many bills.
 Be sure you understand the transaction and count all of your bills in front of the money changer before you leave the counter.

 Requirements for Opening a Bank Account in Indonesia